 Dual-service families are subject to the same relocations and deployments as servicemembers who are married to a civilian.
 There’s a possibility that you could be stationed together during some deployments, but the odds are a lot better that you and your spouse’s deployments won’t happen at the same time.
 As a result, you’re going to spend more time apart than regular married couples in the armed forces.

 Apply for a Joint Spouse Assignment

 Each branch of the service has a Joint Spouse program, and for you to have even a glimmer of a chance of being assigned anywhere near each other, you’ll both need to apply for it.
 Under those programs, the military will try to accommodate you (which they do, on average, about 80% of the time), but no one’s going to make any promises—and you should be suspicious if they did.
 Keep in mind that the military's definition of accommodate may be different than yours.
 What they mean is that they’ll try to assign you within a hundred miles or so of each other.

 Complete a Family Care Plan

-A Family Care Plan (FCP) is as document that lays out how you’d like your child(ren) and other family members who might not be able to provide for themselves to be looked in the event that you and your spouse are deployed at the same time.
-The two of you should have a FCP in place at all times and you should review it at least once a year to make sure it’s up to date.
+A Family Care Plan (FCP) is a document that lays out how you’d like your child(ren) and other family members who might not be able to provide for themselves to be looked after if you and your spouse are deployed at the same time.
+The two of you should have an FCP in place at all times, and you should review it at least once a year to make sure it’s up to date.
 FCPs are mandatory, and while they may differ slightly from branch to branch, they all require you to name:

 - A long-term guardian.
 Someone—not necessarily living nearby—who will take care of your children during long deployments.
 This may or may not be the same person as the short-term guardian.